arcus/education_modules/sql_joins/sql_joins.md

 As a reminder, SQL is a **relational database**, so it's not surprising that we talk about data relationships in this module.
 Equality is one kind of relationship, when two data points are identical, but other relationships, like "less than" or "between" will also prove useful when we set up our join criteria.

 Join criteria will be some sort of relationship statement referencing data that occurs in both tables you want to join.
-This relationship statment will be valuated to TRUE or FALSE when  your join is executed.
+This relationship statement will be valuated to TRUE or FALSE when  your join is executed.
 Often, the relationship is equality -- you're looking for a perfect match.
 We'll start with equality, the most frequently used condition, on the next page.

 ### Equality, Example 1